Archive for the ‘Cesar Pelli’ Tag

 We have shown this image as it looked about three years later already, but the trees in that picture pretty much obscure the third addition to the Hotel Vancouver.
 In 1901 The Canadian Pacific Railway again hired Francis Rattenbury to design a new wing of the hotel.
 It took a while to build, but apparently opened around 1904.

 It was in an Italianate style, and from the postcard here it rather looks as if they expected to demolish the first hotel designed by T C Sorby.
 But as the picture above shows, the eastern wing of the addition was never completed.
 Instead it was cut off rather alarmingly and there would be a nearly ten year gap before the CPR were ready to replace the hotel and the first addition, also designed by Rattenbury.
 When they did that, they brought in new architects, initially W S Painter and later Francis Swales, who prepared a series of different designs all reasonably similar in style to the second addition which was incorporated into the final building.
+Both parts of the hotel had postcards celebrating their appearance.

 Today as we have noted several times recently we have the Pacific Centre Mall.
 The second addition sat where today the TD Tower is located.
 Cesar Pelli designed the two dark towers (they’re brown, but appear almost black unless the sun is shining on them).